Child Custody Law

 It is important to know that the decision of custody is not made solely by a judge.
 You and your spouse have the chance to negotiate an amicable parenting arrangement when it comes to both legal and physical custody.
 If you can reach an agreement, it will then be submitted to a judge for approval.
 If you are unable to reach an agreement with your spouse, a judge will then be tasked with deciding child custody.
 You may also request child custody modifications through a court hearing.

 Involved in a Custody Dispute with Your Spouse?

-If you are contemplating filing for divorce, or are in the process of getting divorced, and need help assessing your rights pertaining to child custody, Castro Law Offices is ready and able to help.
+If you are contemplating filing for divorce, or are in the process of getting divorced, and need help assessing your rights pertaining to child custody, Castro Law Offices, P.C. is ready and able to help.
 We are a premier law firm specializing divorce, child custody, and all other issues concerning California family law.
-Castro Law Offices is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
-Contact Castro Law Offices today to schedule a confidential consultation.
+Castro Law Offices, P.C. is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
+Contact Castro Law Offices, P.C. today to schedule a confidential consultation.

 Have Questions About Child Custody Laws in California?